Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration

 which are implemented through \texttt{REBOUNDx} \citep{2020MNRAS.491.2885T}.

-Initially, we place the inner and outer planets at $1$ and $1.7$ au, respectively, making them slightly away from the $2$:$1$ MMR.
+Initially, the inner planet is placed at $1$ au and the orbit of the outer planet is slightly away from the desired first-order resonance ( e.g., at $1.7$ au for the $2$:$1$ resonance).
 Both planets have circular orbits with random phase angles.
-To mimic convergent migration, we only let the outer planet undergo inward migration on a time-scale of $\tau_{\rm a}$, whereas the eccentricities of both planets are damped on a time-scale of $\tau_{\rm e}$.
-Simulations are terminated at $t {=} 2 \tau_{\rm a}$, and the final outcomes of the planets in each run are determined as described in Sec. \ref{sec:picture}.
+To mimic convergent migration, only the outer planet undergoes inward migration on a timescale of $\tau_{\rm m}$, and the eccentricities of both planets are damped on a timescale of $\tau_{e}$.
+Simulations are terminated at $t {=} 2\tau_{\rm m}$, and the outcomes can be classified in different regimes, as described in Section \ref{sec:picture}.